shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ├── workspace.json
 ```

 * Now we will need to open the SenchaTraining/workspace.json file and search it to ensure that the "frameworks" property is set to ext.
-If it is not included, please add the following in the workspace.json file on line 2:
+If the "frameworks" property is not included, please add the following lines in the workspace.json file on line 2:
 ```
     "frameworks": {
         "ext": {